xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Wind-up protection is included in the PI controller which clips the integral and double integral accumulator terms and is nominally set to LUT size for the LUT based DCO and the control range for the SDM based DCO.

-The SDM controller also includes a low-pass filter for additional jitter reduction.
+The SDM controller also includes a low-pass filter for additional error input jitter reduction.

 See the `Tuning the Software PLL`_ section for information about how to optimise the PI controller.